BYOD & educational apps

 We are focused on how the device will enhance learning, rather than how to use the device.

-The school has purchased and installed an Arubra Wireless Network to support the infrastructure and access to the Department of Education (DoE) Wi-Fi network.
+The school has an Arubra Wireless Network to support the infrastructure and access to the Department of Education (DoE) Wi-Fi network.
 Access to the Internet will be made available to students who use BYOD for learning.

-BYOD provides an effective process that allows schools and the DoE to efficiently incorporate devices into our digital learning environment while securing and protecting school and DoE infrastructure and data.
+BYOD allows schools and the DoE to efficiently incorporate devices into our digital learning environment while securing and protecting school and DoE infrastructure and data.

 Students who choose to take up this opportunity must read and sign a copy of the Policy and User Agreement (pdf 42 KB) together with their parent or caregiver.